-In this tutorial we will look at how to meditate with mala beads [meditation beads].
-These necklaces and bracelets are one of the best types of meditation tools.
+In this tutorial we will look at how to meditate with mala beads [meditation beads], one of the best meditation tools.

-Malas are the single most identifiable sign of Buddhist affiliation according to Clark Strand [American author and lecturer on spirituality and religion; former Zen Buddhist monk].
+Malas have existed since approximately 70 000 BCE according to archeological research.
+They are the single most identifiable sign of Buddhist affiliation according to Clark Strand [American author and lecturer on spirituality and religion; former Zen Buddhist monk].

 How To Meditate With Mala Beads [Meditation Beads]